 >>>FOR OVERSEAS AND CANADIAN MEMBERS:

 You must use the permit and green & yellow mailing label which will be with the Summer edition of the Rock Garden Quarterly or which can be obtained from the Intake Manager.
-Please follow instructions below very carefully or your seed will not reach the exchange.
-Check the Restricted Seed page to make sure what you are sending is allowed entry; any seeds you list as "sp" must not have any species of that genus listed as restricted (since inspectors cannot rule it out as being the restricted species if their is no species name).
-Because the seed goes through the Plant Inspection Station first, in order for it to be received on time Canadian & Overseas members’ seed donations MUST BE MAILED BY 15 OCTOBER.
+Please follow the instructions below very carefully or your seed will not reach the exchange.
+Check the Restricted Seed page to make sure what you are sending is allowed entry; any seeds you list as "sp" must not have any species of that genus listed as restricted (since inspectors cannot rule it out as being the restricted species if there is no species name).
+Because the seed goes through the Plant Inspection Station first, to be received on time Canadian & Overseas members’ seed donations MUST BE MAILED BY 15 OCTOBER.
 Seed arriving late may not arrive in time to be listed.

 >INSIDE the mailing envelope, Overseas and Canadian donors must place the following items:

-• Seed packets, labeled with the botanical name, your last name, and country;
+- Seed packets, labeled with the botanical name, your last name, and country;

-• Completed seed donation form listing all seeds in shipment;
+- Completed seed donation form listing all seeds in shipment;

 >OUTSIDE the mailing envelope:

-• Secure the green & yellow shipping label (attached to the import permit) using adhesive tape (do not glue) as the only shipping label on the mailing envelope; it will direct your seed to the U.S. Port Inspection station.
-Inspectors must be able to easily remove the label before forwarding shipment on to us.
+- Secure the green & yellow shipping label (attached to the import permit) using adhesive tape (do not glue) as the only shipping label on the mailing envelope; it will direct your seed to the U.S. Port Inspection station.
+Inspectors must be able to easily remove the label before forwarding the shipment to us.
 DO NOT put the white shipping label from the import permit on the mailing envelope!

-• Add your return address to the upper left corner of the envelope
+- Add your return address to the upper left corner of the envelope

 There is a limit of 50 seed packets per shipment for Plant Inspection.
 If you have more than 50 packets to send, or you mail early and plan to send a second shipment of seed later, please request another set of the import permit and mailing label from the Intake Manager as soon as possible.